gabeochoa/Utopia/Benefits/Vacation-Sick-WFH.md

   - Microsoft: 15 days + 2 personal days, 6 years: 20 days + 2 personal days, 12+year: 25 days
   - Yahoo: 15 days
   - Oracle: 13 days

 # Sick
+  - Unlimited days off for sick
+  - Contact your Manager or TL either the morning of or the day before as a courtesy
+  - If you are absent for more than three consecutive working days, you must provide a physician's note

+##### Notes
+  - not having unlimited means people will use vacation days when they run out, or come to work when sick
+  - having unlimited means people might use it when vacation days run out

 # Work From Home

+  - Working in the office but not at your own desk is not WFH :)
+  - Working at another office is not WFH
+  - WFH is guaranteed for at least 8 days a month, from there its up to team dynamic
+  - No cap on how many days you can WFH
+  - You must still phone into any meetings when working from home
+    - it might be best to wfh on days when there are less meetings

+##### Notes

+  - Facebook: WFH wednesdays
+  - Yahoo: Got rid of WFH policy, "engagement is up, launches have increased, and agile teams are thriving"